rails-api/active_model_serializers/docs/ARCHITECTURE.md

 An **`ActiveModel::Serializer`** wraps a [serializable resource](https://github.com/rails/rails/blob/4-2-stable/activemodel/lib/active_model/serialization.rb)
 and exposes an `attributes` method, among a few others.
-It allows you to specify which attributes and associations should represent the serialization of the resource.
+It allows you to specify which attributes and associations should be represented in the serializatation of the resource.
 It requires an adapter to transform its attributes into a JSON document; it cannot be serialized itself.
 It may be useful to think of it as a [presenter](http://blog.steveklabnik.com/posts/2011-09-09-better-ruby-presenters).